getify/You-Dont-Know-JS/types & grammar/ch4.md

 String( a );	// "4"
 ```

-Generally, this sort of gotcha won't bite you, but you should be careful if you're defining both your own `valueOf()` and `toString()` methods for some `object`, as how you coerce the value could affect the outcome.
+Generally, this sort of gotcha won't bite you unless you're really trying to create confusing data structures and operations, but you should be careful if you're defining both your own `valueOf()` and `toString()` methods for some `object`, as how you coerce the value could affect the outcome.

 What about the other direction?
 How can we *implicitly coerce* from `string` to `number`?